Karolína Plíšková: 2015: Top 10 debut

 Plíšková then played in Indian Wells where she won a rematch with Muguruza in the third round, before losing again to Halep.
 In Miami, Plíšková reached the quarterfinals where she lost to Andrea Petkovic.
 She was the top seed in her home tournament in Prague and reached the final by defeating Annika Beck, Tsvetana Pironkova, Denisa Allertová and Yanina Wickmayer, going to a third set in three of her four matches.
 In the final, she defeated fellow Czech Lucie Hradecká in another three-set battle to claim her fourth career title.

 At the Madrid Open she beat Sílvia Soler Espinosa in the first round, but lost to Caroline Garcia in the second.
 At the Italian Open she lost in the first round to Timea Bacsinszky in straight sets.
 She lost in the second round of French Open as 12th seed to unseeded Andreea Mitu in straight sets after beating Zhang Shuai in the first round.

 She reached another final at Birmingham Classic losing to Angelique Kerber, in three sets.
 She lost to Agnieszka Radwańska at the Eastbourne International in the third round.
 At Wimbledon, Plíšková defeated Irina Falconi in three sets before losing to CoCo Vandeweghe in the second round.

 She made another final at Stanford Classic, losing once again to Angelique Kerber.
 Plíšková lost in the first round at Canadian Open to Mirjana Lučić-Baroni and in the third round of the Western & Southern Open to Jelena Janković and reached the quarterfinals of the Connecticut Open, losing to Lesia Tsurenko.
 Seeded eighth at the US Open, Plíšková suffered a shocking loss to Anna Tatishvili in the first round.

 She made another two quarterfinals at Pan Pacific Open and Wuhan Open, losing to Agnieszka Radwańska and Roberta Vinci, respectively, but lost in the first round of China Open to Sloane Stephens, in straight sets.
 Her next tournament was the Tianjin Open where she reached the semifinals, losing to Radwańska for the third time in 2015.
 She lost in the second round of the Kremlin Cup to Anastasija Sevastova.

 She reached a tour-leading sixth final at the WTA Elite Trophy but lost to Venus Williams in straight sets.
-She ended the year ranked No. 11 in singles and was the 13th most popular player of the year according to the WTA's website.
+She ended the year ranked No. 11 in singles.
 Plíšková played as Czech No. 2 in the Fed Cup Finals, losing to Maria Sharapova on Saturday.
 The following day, she defeated Anastasia Pavlyuchenkova in singles and won the deciding doubles rubber with Barbora Strýcová, against Pavlyuchenkova and Elena Vesnina, to win her first Fed Cup title.